 DESIGN Juan Pablo García Sossa

-Funding This project has been kindly supported by the German Federal Cultural Foundation, MaerzMusik – Festival for Time Issues and the Goethe Institut.
+Funding This project has been funded by the German Federal Cultural Foundation, Goethe Institut, MaerzMusik – Festival for Time Issues and Deutschlandfunk Kultur.

 Project Partners MaerzMusik – Festival for Time Issues and Deutschlandfunk Kultur

-Thanks Over the last four years, we have worked to build up an archive of El-Dabh, which was made possible only by the immense generosity and knowledge shared by Halim El-Dabh, with continued support by Deborah El-Dabh.
+Thanks Over the last five years, and together with artists, writers, curators, musicians and composers from all over the world, we have been revisiting the work of Halim El-Dabh which spans through the 20th century, and was made possible only by the immense generosity and knowledge shared by Halim El-Dabh, and with continued support by Deborah El-Dabh.

-This archive has been built paper by paper, sound upon sound, through intensive research and collaboration with those who worked closely with Halim El-Dabh, his friends and family, and various institutions.
+This ongoing research has been built paper by paper, sound upon sound, through intensive research and collaboration with those who worked closely with Halim El-Dabh, his friends and family, and various institutions.
 We would like to extend our warm thanks to: Habeeb El-Dabh, Dawn Carson, Ron Slabe, Grant Marquit, Magda Saleh, Cara Gilgenbach (Kent State University Libraries.
-Special Collections and Archives), Jan Senn and Melissa Olson (Kent State Magazine), Nick Patterson (Music Librarian at Columbia University), Seth Cluett (Columbia Computer Music Center), Oliver Tobin, Ellen Graff, and Peggy Lyman (Martha Graham Company), Alice Shields, Thom Holmes, George E. Lewis, James Vaughan, Hasan Hajuri, Tommy McCutchon, Colette Lucas (The MacDowell Colony), Janet L. Stanley (Smithsonian Institution), Jeff Ingram (Standing Rock Cultural Arts), Robin the Fog (BBC Radio 4), Jeff St. Clair (WKSU), Nasri Zacharia and B. Lorenzo Roaché (Harlem International Film Festival (Hi)) and the archives of Schomburg Center for Research in Black Culture, New York Public Library for the Performing Arts Archives, Smithsonian Institute and Howard University Archives.
+Special Collections and Archives), Jan Senn and Melissa Olson (Kent State Magazine), Nick Patterson (Music Librarian at Columbia University), Seth Cluett (Columbia Computer Music Center), Oliver Tobin, Ellen Graff, and Peggy Lyman (Martha Graham Company), Alice Shields, Thom Holmes, George E. Lewis, James Vaughan, Hasan Hajuri, Tommy McCutchon, Greg Adams, Cecilia Peterson (Rinzler Archives at the Center for Folklife and Cultural Heritage), Karen Milbourne, Robert Leopold, Michael Mason (Smithsonian Institute), Colette Lucas (The MacDowell Colony), Janet L. Stanley (Smithsonian Institution), Jeff Ingram (Standing Rock Cultural Arts), Robin the Fog (BBC Radio 4), Jeff St. Clair (WKSU), Nasri Zacharia and B. Lorenzo Roaché (Harlem International Film Festival (Hi)) and the archives of Schomburg Center for Research in Black Culture, New York Public Library for the Performing Arts Archives, and Howard University Archives.